xXTacticalWaffleXx/minfetch/README.md

 most edits you would want to make are really easy

-if you want to make it not report something like your kernal, comment the echo line needed for the kernal
+if you want to make it not report something like your kernel, comment the echo line needed for the kernel

-if you want to fix the way it gets some info say your distro name find the line of code responsible for grabing that info and change the command
+if you want to fix the way it gets some info say your distro name, find the line of code responsible for grabbing that info and change the command

 want to add more info
 make another echo command with a matching varible declaration (or just cheat and make it echo whatever string you want XDDDDDDDDD)

 ## Contributing

-make ur changes, make a pr and shoot me an email or a disc msg that u made it and ill prolly merge it
+make ur changes, make a pr and shoot me an email or a disc msg that u made it, and I'll prolly merge it

-if you are on any distro that doesnt use apt or pacman please get in touch if you are ok with helping me add compatability with more distros all i need is for you to tell me where the package manager binary is located, the list command and then to try running the script yourself
+if you are on any distro that doesn't use apt or pacman please get in touch if you are ok with helping me add compatability with more distros all I need is for you to tell me where the package manager binary is located, the list command and then to try running the script yourself

 ## Contact